grange85/ahfow-www/collections/_posts/2005/2005-09-08-dean-wareham-puts-on-his-producers-hat.markdown

 Dean is currently in North Carolina producing an album for Jule Brown which is Mark Holland of Jennyanykind's side project.

-<del>More details at the official and frighteningly ugly Jule Brown</del> and
-the thankfully much prettier [Sonicbids EPK site](https://web.archive.org/web/20050908+/http://www.sonicbids.com/epk/epk.asp?epk_id=12932)
+More details at the official and frighteningly ugly Jule Brown and the thankfully much prettier [Sonicbids EPK site](https://web.archive.org/web/20050908+/http://www.sonicbids.com/epk/epk.asp?epk_id=12932)